rushigadekarWai/waii-tech-rushi/README.md

 A personal website profile showcasing my skills, projects, and experience.
 Built with modern web technologies, this site highlights my work and provides a seamless user experience.
 Explore my portfolio, contact me, and view my latest projects
 # Rushi Gadekar - Software Developer Intern at Wai Technologies

-Hi, I am **Rushikesh Gadekar**, a passionate software developer intern currently working at Wai Technologies.
-I specialize in front-end development and have hands-on experience with Java, Spring Boot, React, C, HTML, CSS, JavaScript, and MySQL.
-I am dedicated to learning new technologies and contributing to dynamic projects.
+Hi, I am **Rushikesh Gadekar**, a passionate Software Developer Intern at Wai Technologies, specializing in front-end development.
+I have hands-on experience with Java, Spring Boot, React, C, HTML, CSS, JavaScript, and MySQL.
+I am eager to learn new technologies and contribute to dynamic web and backend development projects.

 ## About Me

 I am a motivated Software Developer Intern with practical experience in building web applications.
-I am skilled in developing RESTful APIs, database management, front-end design, and enhancing user experiences with a focus on performance and usability.
+I specialize in developing RESTful APIs, front-end design, and database management, with a strong focus on performance optimization and improving user experience.

 ## Skills